hanhineva-lab/notame/README.md

+# NOTE This is a development version.
+There is active development with breaking changes until the package has been approved in Bioconductor.
+Yet, everything in the main branch is to our knowledge working as it should.
+The original notame package this development is based on can be installed using `devtools::install_github("antonvsdata/notame@v0.3.1")`

 # notame - Workflow for non-targeted LC-MS metabolic profiling

 This package can be used to analyze preprocessed LC-MS data in non-targeted metabolomics.
 Notame was developed at the [research group of nutritional metabolomics at University of Eastern Finland](https://www3.uef.fi/en/web/kttravi/metabolomics2) and [Afekta Technologies](https://afekta.com/), a spinoff metabolomics company.
 We use notame as a way to bundle together all the preprocessing methods we use for our non-targeted LC-MS metabolomics data, so it mainly consists of methods found in other packages, and a bunch of visualizations we have found useful.